-Embracing Guilt
+Embracing Parenting Guilt

 For several years, I was stuck in depression and burnout, leaving me regularly on edge and rigid about almost everything.
 Sadly, my rough edges came most out with the people I least wanted to hurt, my partner and kids.
-I couldn’t shake off the feeling of guilt.
+I couldn’t shake off the feeling of parenting guilt.

-Over time I came to see the destructive loop I was stuck in.
-It’s one of those examples of mindfulness not always bringing happiness and joy.
 In fact, it was quite the opposite.
 The more aware I became of my being so on edge and reaching the point of yelling, the more guilt and shame I felt.
 This shame caused me to shut down and emotionally distance myself from my kids, entrenching a very harmful pattern for all of us.

 If I was on edge and yelled in the morning, it could send me into shutdown for the rest of the day.
 Maybe the next one too.
 The kids would bounce back and move on but I’d remain stuck.